Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Experiments

 Regarding node-triads-level tasks, no baselines were particularly designed for this setting.
 We have not expected that GIN outperforms PGNN as PGNN captures node positional information that seems useful to predict triangles.
 We guess that the distortion of absolute positional embeddings learnt by PGNN may be the reason that limits its ability to distinguish structures with nodes in close positions: For example, the three nodes in a path of length two are close in position and the three nodes in a triangle are also close in position.
 However, this is not a problem for DE-3.
 We also conjecture that the gain based on DEs grows w.r.t. their orders (\textit{i.e.}, $|S|$ in Eq.~\eqref{eq:node2setPE}).
 Again, for triangle prediction, SPD seems to be much better to be chosen as DE-3 than LP.

-Note that DEAGNN-SPD further improves DEGNN-SPD (by almost 1\% across most of the tasks).
+Note that \projA-SPD further improves \proj-SPD (by almost 1\% across most of the tasks).
 This demonstrates the power of multi-hop aggregation (Eq.~\eqref{eq:agg-pe}).
-However, note that DEAGNN-SPD needs to aggregate multi-hop neighbors simultaneously and thus pays an additional cost of scalability.
+However, note that \projA-SPD needs to aggregate multi-hop neighbors simultaneously and thus pays an additional cost of scalability.